how do wildfires affect water quality?

 • Trees and plants are lost, so water hits the soil more quickly.

-• The heat from a fire can change the properties of soil so it repels water.
+• The heat from a fire can change the properties of soil so it repels water, known as hydrophobicity.

 • Soil becomes less porous and water moves over it instead of into it.